vedph/cadmus-previews/README.md

   ]
 }
 ```

+Keys for renderers are defined as follows:

+- for a non-fragment part, just use the part ID.
+- for a fragment part, use the part ID plus `:` plus the fragment ID for a single fragment; use `::` for the whole part (all the fragments).
+This is because the UI can render both a single fragment in an interactive view, and the whole part.

 >To minify your XSLT you can use any tool like [this web minifier](https://codebeautify.org/xml-minifier).
 Please ensure to properly escape the XSLT code when placing it in the JSON configuration: any `"` should be escaped as `\"`.